Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 You can use physical attacks and guns as well, but they cost hit points or HP.
 Spirit Points or SP is the magic in this game.

 Another aspect that makes the gameplay fun is daily life activities.
-You can do various activities when you’re not infiltrating a palace, like hanging out with your friends, going to eat at a café while studying, going fishing, participating in a giant hamburger challenge, working out, and many other activities that will raise your stats These activities help you unlock more Confidants, people to hang out with, and new locations.
+You can do various activities when you’re not infiltrating a palace, like hanging out with your friends, going to eat at a café while studying, going fishing, participating in a giant hamburger challenge, working out, fishing, and many other activities that will raise your stats These activities help you unlock more Confidants, people to hang out with, and new locations.

 These stats will give you various boosts that will help you when you’re in Mementos or a Palace—so balancing both activities is very important since you do have a limited amount of time in-game.